 - Concrete R.C.C.
 (Floor and sunken slabs) must be mixed with a waterproof material to get dense underwater concrete.

 - Then cement and waterproofing materials must be thinned in water and sprayed on RCC sunken slab.

-- On top of that, a layer of plaster should be provided using a mortar plasticizer with cement mortar.
+- On top, a layer of plaster should be provided using a mortar plasticizer with cement mortar.